IkeVoodoo/LSSMP/README.md

 Follow on [Twitter](https://refinedtech.dev/twitter)

-Changelog Alpha 2.2.0
+Changelog Alpha 2.2.1

-- Fixed health bug
+- Fixed version in pom.xml
-- Config option for eliminations
-- Changed storage format for eliminations
-- Tweaked config
-- Added auto downloader
+- Added a comment in config

 For any bugs please report them [here](https://refinedtech.dev/discord)